 - 2.1 Participation refers to efforts where the organization has taken a formal position or activities where participation has been formally recognized.
 While this could include activities through trade associations, roundtables, task forces, and other forms of lobbying with public policymakers, the disclosure relates to the position of the organization and not that of the bodies in which it is involved. - 2.2 Report the significant issues that are the focus of the reporting organization's participation in public policy development and lobbying.
-This refers to participation at the level of the organization rather than individual operations. - Report the core positions held on each of the reported issues above and explain any significant differences between lobbying positions and stated policies, sustainability goals, or other public positions. - Report public policy participation that results in positive contribution to public policy development, and risks related to conflict of interest on regulatory and/or advisory organizations (e.g., those that approve planning and land use applications).
+This refers to participation at the level of the organization rather than individual operations. - 2.3 Report the core positions held on each of the reported issues above and explain any significant differences between lobbying positions and stated policies, sustainability goals, or other public positions.